engineervix/zm-ictaz/docs/part-7.md

-        hand of the Chairperson or the Secretary summon witnesses and require the production of any book, record, document, electronic record or anything required for the purposes of the proceeding and may through the Chairperson or Vice- Chairperson administer an oath to any witness.
+        hand of the Chairperson or the Secretary summon witnesses and require the production of any book, record, document, electronic record or anything required for the purposes of the proceeding and may through the Chairperson or Vice-Chairperson administer an oath to any witness.
     </li>
     <li>